pagkly/Zed/Investopedia3/Stockholders' Equity Definition.md

 ## Paid-In Capital and Stockholders' Equity

 Companies fund their capital purchases with equity and borrowed capital.
-The equity capital/stockholders' equity can also be viewed as a company's net assets (total assets minus [total liabilities](https://www.investopedia.com/terms/t/total-liabilities.asp)).
+The equity capital/stockholders' equity can also be viewed as a company's net assets (total assets minus [[total liabilities]](https://www.investopedia.com/terms/t/total-liabilities.asp)).
 Investors contribute their share of [(paid-in) capital](https://www.investopedia.com/terms/p/paidincapital.asp) as stockholders, which is the basic source of total stockholders' equity.
 The amount of paid-in capital from an investor is a factor in determining his/her ownership percentage.

 ## Retained Earnings Role in Creating Greater Stockholder's Equity